pteroca-com/panel/CONTRIBUTING.md

 5. **Start developing!**

+## Helping with Translations
+We want PteroCA to be accessible to users all over the world.
+If you're interested in helping translate PteroCA into more languages, you can contribute via our [Crowdin page](https://crowdin.com/project/pteroca).
+No coding skills are required—just your language expertise!

 ## License

 By contributing to PteroCA, you agree that your contributions will be licensed under the [MIT License](https://github.com/pteroca-com/panel/blob/main/LICENSE).